ZXiang1121/Predictive-Analytic-Project---NYP/README.md

 ## Main & Sub Tasks
 Main Task
-- Determine the important factors that contribute to an individual getting common health problems
+Determine the important factors that contribute to an individual getting common health problems
 > - Data Collection
 > - Data Understanding
 > - Data Cleaning / Pre-processing
 > - Data Modelling
 > - Report Writing
-- Sub-Task
+Sub-Task
-●	Provide final predictive of at least 85% accuracy
+-	Provide final predictive of at least 85% accuracy
-●	Identify business objectives
+-	Identify business objectives
-○	Select our datasets to use
+    -	Select our datasets to use
-○	Determine which industry we want to work with
+    - Determine which industry we want to work with
-○	Consult industry professionals
+    - Consult industry professionals
 ●	Prepare data for modelling
 ○	Data visualisation and understanding using software tools mentioned here ○	Select which variables to use